notEthan/jsi/README.md

 To learn more about JSON Schema see [https://json-schema.org/]().

+A JSI class aims to be a fairly unobtrusive wrapper around its instance - "instance" here meaning the JSON data, usually a Hash or Array, which are described by one or JSON Schemas.

+A JSON Schema corresponds to a ruby module in JSI, referred to as its JSI Schema Module.
+A schema instance will be extended by each of its schemas' modules.

-A JSI class aims to be a fairly unobtrusive wrapper around its instance - "instance" here meaning the JSON data, usually a Hash or Array, which instantiate the JSON Schema.
-JSI schema modules and classes add accessors for property names described by its schema, schema validation, and other nice things.
-Mostly though, you use a JSI as you would use its underlying data, calling the same methods (e.g. `#[]`, `#map`, `#repeated_permutation`) and passing it to anything that duck-types expecting `#to_ary` or `#to_hash`.
+These schema modules allow you to add functionality to any part of arbitrarily complex JSON data.
+JSI also adds accessors for described property names, schema validation, and other nice things.
+Mostly though, you use JSI instances as you would use their underlying arrays and hashes, calling the same methods (e.g. `#[]`, `#map`, `#repeated_permutation`) and passing them to anything that duck-types expecting `#to_ary` or `#to_hash`.

 ## Example